RidwanSharkar/Pharmacological-Compound-Classifier/README.md

 **OVERVIEW:**

-This project employs machine learning to identify the Structure-Activity Relationships (SAR) of chemical compounds based on their extensive molecular properties.
+This project employs machine learning to identify the Quantitative Structure-Activity Relationships (QSAR) of chemical compounds based on their extensive molecular properties.
 Inspired by this dataset of 635 psychoactive compoounds and their molecular properties (117)
 [https://www.kaggle.com/datasets/thedevastator/psychedelic-drug-database?resource=download],
 a webscraper is set up to retrieve data from all compounds listed under PubChem.ncbi that possess a known 'MeSH Pharmacological Classification' (totaling 17,866 entries):